medusa-project/metaslurper/README.md

 # Configure

-Configuration is sourced from the environment.
-The following variables are
+Service configuration is sourced from the environment.
+The following variables are available:
-available:

 * Source services
     * Illinois Data Bank